Anya Allegra Saugstad

 Anya Saugstad is a dancer and choreographer based in Vancouver BC, living and

 working on the traditional, ancestral and unceded territory of the Sḵwx̱ wú7mesh' (Squamish), Stó:lō and Səlílwətaʔ/ Selilwitulh (Tsleil-Waututh) and xwməθkwəyə̓ m

 (Musqueam) First Nations.

-Anyas work is often inspired by the world she dreams about; removed, intimate, often empty, chaotic, or exhausting.
+Anyas work is often inspired by the world she dreams about; removed, intimate, empty, chaotic, or exhausting.
 She creates to let herself and others arrive somewhere else.
-Her process physically and visually tries to answer questions about who we are as complicated beings, and aims to access and express our untamed selves.
+Her process physically and visually tries to answer questions about who we are as complicated beings, and our relationships to others.

 Falling Still is an interdisciplinary performance work about the world between triumph and collapse.
 The piece follows a group of women who push back against all that falls on them.
 Light focuses on individual dancers to reveal their moments of solitude.
 In contrast to the group's control and stamina, these intimate moments capture the individuals numbness, longing, loneliness, and crashing.
 This work focuses on the pieces of our lives that are often hidden and associated with failure.
 It questions our assumptions about success and ideals, as it dives into a story with two sides; the war inside us, between lightness and darkness, between being lost and in control.

 Falling Still aims to capture burnout as beautifully and as humanly as vigor.
 It questions our assumptions about human capability, using dance theatre and sound to shed light on the silent roaring fights within ourselves.